RandomInternetPreson/Lucid_Vision/README.md

 5. Now I can ask it a question from a previous image and the LLM will automatically know to prompt the vision model and it will find the previously saved image on its own:
    ![image](https://github.com/RandomInternetPreson/Lucid_Vision/assets/6488699/e8b0791b-cce8-4183-8971-42e5383d6c46)

-   Please note that the vision model recieved all this as text:
+   Please note that the vision model received all this as text:

    "Certainly!
 To retrieve the complete contents of the nutritional facts from the image you provided earlier, I will ask the vision model to perform an Optical Character Recognition (OCR) task on the image.
 Here is the question for the vision model:

     Can you perform OCR on the provided image and extract all the text from the nutrition facts label, including the details of each nutrient and its corresponding values?"

-If the vision model is not that smart (Deepseek, paligemma) then it will have a difficult time contextualizeing the text prior to the questions for the vision model.
+If the vision model is not that smart (Deepseek, paligemma) then it will have a difficult time contextualizing the text prior to the questions for the vision model.

 If you run into this situation, it is best to prompt your LLM like this:

 `Great, can you get the complete contents of the nutritional facts from earlier, like all the text?
 Just start with your questions to the vision model please.'
 ![image](https://github.com/RandomInternetPreson/Lucid_Vision/assets/6488699/38b59679-3550-410d-aac2-29756a058c8f)

+6. Please do not get frustrated right away, the Advanced method of usage depends heavily on your LLM's ability to understand the instructions from the character card.
+The instructions were written by the 8x22B model itself, I explained what I wanted the model to do and had it write its own instructions.
+This might be a viable alternative if you are struggling to get your model to adhere to the instructions from the character card.